 Compared to a resale condominium, the latter is cheaper.
 Also, prepare to incur extra construction costs like hiring builders and contractors, etc. There’s also the risk of builders bailing out on you by abandoning the project and then tying down the payments.

 5. Mixed-Use Property

 As you probably know, this is an option that comprises both commercial and residential sections.
 They are a preferred option in areas that are more dense and compact.
-Unlike other investment options, this one tends to have a higher earning potential, especially if its located in an upcoming neighborhood.
+Unlike other investment options, this one tends to have a higher earning potential, especially if it’s located in an upcoming neighbourhood.

 Toronto’s real estate market clearly has a lot to offer investors looking to tap its potential.
 The trick to identifying the gaps and opportunities in this market is to assess the viability of all the investment options discussed above.